 The vanilla in this smoothie supports the flavor.
 I sometimes use vanilla paste because it is much stronger in flavor than vanilla extract, but you can use vanilla extract.
 Taste-test and add more if you want a stronger vanilla flavor in your shake.

 The chocolate chips are dark chocolate mini chips.
 Or you can use cacao nibs, little crunchy bits of cacao.
 Cacao is the form of chocolate that is considered a super food.
 It contributes mood-boosting magnesium, immune-boosting antioxidants, and energy-boosting caffeine.

 Cacao nibs are bitter chocolate and provide a delicious juxtaposition with the sweet nut butter and milk.
 But dairy-free mini chips like the ones linked are healthy too!

-Finally, the salty comes from maple sea salt granola by Bob’s Red Mill., a lovely sweet-and-salty mix that really injects a very unusual flavor to this vanilla milkshake, as well as an interesting crunch.
+I used an unusual granola, the maple sea salt flavor by Bob's Red Mill, a lovely sweet-and-salty mix that really injects a very unusual flavor, as well as an interesting crunch.

 Of course however feel free to use your favorite granola or whatever you have on hand.
 Just be sure to taste-test to adjust sweet and salty flavors.

 How to Make this Granola Smoothie?